Montacute House

-The house is maintained by the National Trust.
-Its Long Gallery, the longest in England, serves as a South-West outpost of the National Portrait Gallery displaying a skilful and well-studied range of old oils and watercolours.

-Montacute and its gardens have been a filming location for several films and a setting for television costume dramas and literary adaptations.
+Montacute's Long Gallery, the longest in England, serves as an outpost of the National Portrait Gallery displaying a range of historical portraits.
+The house and its gardens have been a filming location for several films and a setting for television costume dramas and literary adaptations.
+It was visited by over 183,000 people in 2019-2020.

 History

 Montacute House was built in about 1598 by Sir Edward Phelips, whose family had lived in the Montacute area since at least 1460, first as yeomen farmers before rising in status.
 The site was bought from the Cluniac Montacute Priory by Thomas Phelips and passed to his grandson, also called Thomas, who started planning the house, but died before it was built and left the completion of the work to his son Edward.
 Edward Phelips was a lawyer who had been in Parliament since 1584.
 He was knighted in 1603 and a year later became Speaker of the House.
 James I appointed him Master of the Rolls and Chancellor to his son and heir Henry, Prince of Wales.
 Phelips remained at the hub of English political life, and his legal skills were employed when he became opening prosecutor during the trial of the Gunpowder Plotters.

 Sir Edward's choice of architect is unknown, although it has been attributed to the mason William Arnold, who was responsible for the designs of Cranborne Manor and Wadham College, Oxford, and had worked at Dunster Castle, also in Somerset.
 Dunster has architectural motifs similar to those found at Montacute.
 Phelips chose as the site for his new mansion a spot close by the existing house, built by his father.
 The date work commenced is undocumented, but is generally thought to be c.
 1598/9, based on dates on a fireplace and in stained glass within the house.
 The date 1601, engraved above a doorcase, is considered to be the date of completion.

 Sir Edward Phelips died in 1614, leaving his family wealthy and landed; he was succeeded by his son, Sir Robert Phelips, who represented various West Country constituencies in Parliament.
 Robert Phelips has the distinction of being arrested at Montacute.
 A staunch Protestant, he was subsequently imprisoned in the Tower of London as a result of his opposition to the "Spanish Match" between the Prince of Wales and a Catholic Spanish Infanta.